dfrnt-labs/terminusdb-docs-static/src/app/docs/document-ui-sdk/page.md

 #### FrameViewer parameters

+{% table %}

-**Parameter**
+- **Parameter**

-**Description**
+- **Description**

+---

-`frame`
+- `frame`

-The JSON frame structure of a TerminusDB schema.
+- The JSON frame structure of a TerminusDB schema.

+---

-`mode`
+- `mode`

-Form modes - `Create`, `Edit`, or `View`.
+- Form modes - `Create`, `Edit`, or `View`.

+---

-`formData`
+- `formData`

-The data entered into or provided for a form.
+- The data entered into or provided for a form.
 Specify `formData` in `Edit` and `View` modes to display data.

+---

-`type`
+- `type`

-document type of interest to be displayed in form.
+- document type of interest to be displayed in form.

+---

-`language`
+- `language`

-language code parameters to support a wide variety of languages in UI as defined in schema
+- language code parameters to support a wide variety of languages in UI as defined in schema

+{% /table %}

 #### FrameViewer functions

+{% table %}

-**Function**
+- **Function**

-**Description**
+- **Description**

+---

-`onSubmit`
+- `onSubmit`

-A customizable JavaScrpt (JS) callback function to process data submitted via a form.
+- A customizable JavaScrpt (JS) callback function to process data submitted via a form.

+---

-`onSelect`
+- `onSelect`

-JS callback function to retrieve the selected values from a `Select` component.
+- JS callback function to retrieve the selected values from a `Select` component.

+---

-`onTraverse`
+- `onTraverse`

-Return the ID of a document on a click event.
+- Return the ID of a document on a click event.
 Useful for binding an `onClick` event with a document.

+{% /table %}

 #### FrameViewer Mandatory props

+{% table %}

-props
+- props

-Mandatory
+- Mandatory

+---

-frame
+- frame

-true
+- true

+---

-type
+- type

-true
+- true

+---

-mode
+- mode

-true
+- true

+---

-formData
+- formData

-formData has to be mandatory in Edit or View mode.
+- formData has to be mandatory in Edit or View mode.
 If nothing to display then pass empty json {}

+{% /table %}

 ### FrameViewer common usage